connectivedx/fuzzy-chainsaw/README.md

 GitHub gifted it to us as the randomly generated suggestion and we took it, because it’s a pretty awesome phrase.

 ### What verisons of Node are supported?
 Fuzzy Chainsaw was developed to work best with Node's [most recent LTS release](https://nodejs.org/en/download/) and up.
-Tt the time of this writing, LTS is 6.9.1.
+At the time of this writing, LTS is 6.9.1.
 We intend to keep support pegged to Node's [LTS schedule](https://github.com/nodejs/LTS#lts-schedule).